jenkinsci/sge-cloud-plugin/README.md

 This Jenkins plugin submits batch jobs to the Sun Grid Engine (SGE) batch system.

-# Project Status

-`sge-cloud-plugin` was forked from [lsf-cloud-plugin](https://github.com/jenkinsci/lsf-cloud-plugin) and modified to work with SGE instead of LSF.

-`sge-cloud-plugin` is not yet an official Jenkins plugin, yet it is currently being used in industrial production on Wave Computing's Grid Engine compute farm.
-It does work and we actively maintain it.

-While it might be nice to integrate `sge-cloud-plugin` and `lsf-cloud-plugin` into a single Jenkins plugin, this would be difficult to test, as few organizations have all batch systems installed.
-For the sake of testability, it would probably be better to build multiple independent plugins from shared code.

 # Features

 This plugin adds a new type of build step *Run job on SGE* that submits batch jobs to SGE.
 The build step monitors the job status and periodically (default one minute) appends the progress to the build's *Console Output*.
 Should the build fail, errors and the exit status of the job also appear.
 If the job is terminated in Jenkins, it is also terminated in SGE.